dirkarnez/meta-loader/README.md

 meta-loader
 ===========
-A webpack loader to achieve transpile-time metaprogramming
+A webpack loader to achieve transpile-time metaprogramming.